 Each HPC system at OSC has its own set of login nodes.
-Oakley has two login nodes; Glenn has four.
 Connections are done in a round-robin fashion.
-When you ssh to oakley.osc.edu you will actually be connected to either oakley01 or oakley02.
-For glenn.osc.edu the login nodes are opt-login01 through opt-login04.
+When you ssh to OSC system, you will actually be connected to one of its login nodes.

 hostname command, although you rarely need to know.